False Positives Raised by Quantum Readout Error Mitigation: Methods

 with $\Delta t = T/N_{\text{s}}$, where higher Trotter steps $N_{\text{s}}$ improves accuracy at the cost of circuit depth.
 We map Pauli strings to gate sequences using Algorithm \ref{algo:exp-to-circ} described above, yielding HY rotations and CNOT chains.

 The VQE benchmarks are carried out for one-dimensional equispaced hydrogen chain.
-The bond length is fixed as 1.0 \r{A} and canonical orbitals without orbital localization are used to calculate one- and two-electron integrals in molecular orbital basis\cite{pyscf}.
-Symmetry-reduced UCC ansatz truncated at single and double excitations (sym-UCCSD)\cite{sym_uccsd} is implemented.
+The bond length is fixed as 1.0 \r{A} and canonical orbitals under STO-3G basis set without orbital localization are used to calculate one- and two-electron integrals in molecular orbital basis \cite{pyscf}.
+Such a configuration lead to the number of qubits being twice of the number of atoms, $n = 2\times n_{\text{atom}}$.
+Symmetry-reduced UCC ansatz truncated at single and double excitations (sym-UCCSD) \cite{sym_uccsd} is implemented.
 The circuit which maps exponential Pauli operators to gate sequences is constructed using \textbf{Algorithm \ref{exp_to_circ}}, where parameters are assigned to multiple \textbf{RZ} gates.
 QREM is carried out inside each VQE iteration.
-The gradient-free optimizer BOBYQA\cite{pybobyqa} is used for variational optimization.
+The gradient-free optimizer BOBYQA \cite{pybobyqa} is used for variational optimization.

 In the benchmark for quantum time evolution, a hydrogen molecule with bond length r(H-H)=2.0 \r{A} and cc-pVTZ basis set is used under state preparation errors and Trotter approximation.
 Different active spaces are constructing using the lowest 2 to 16 orbitals, leading to quantum circuits with qubit counts ranging from 4 to 32.
 The evaluated energy for this systems is